§ 501 "Stock insurer" defined.

 (c) Service of process in the manner provided by this section shall for all purposes constitute valid and binding personal service upon the insurer within this State.

-(d) The Commissioner shall keep a record of the day of service upon him/her of all legal process.
+(d) The Commissioner shall keep a record of the day of service upon him or her of all legal process.

 § 526 Annual statement.